 Nevertheless, there are no signs that the Conflict Thesis is going to disappear anytime soon.
 For many it is seemingly too intuitive.
 For others, including the New Atheists, it is just far too useful.

-In a few weeks we will return to Snobelen’s essay, when we present his comments on the “medieval gap,” the widely believed notion that the Roman Catholic Church all but extinguished science for many centuries during the middle ages.
+In a few posts, we will return to Snobelen’s essay, when we present his comments on the “medieval gap,” the widely believed notion that the Roman Catholic Church all but extinguished science for many centuries during the middle ages.
 The late Carl Sagan and others have popularized that view to such an extent that many people take it for a basic historical fact, but it’s badly wrong.
-In the meantime, however, I’ll offer a column of my own about the Conflict Thesis, based on a research project I’m now finishing.
+Next, however, I’ll offer a column of my own about the Conflict Thesis, based on one of my research projects.